Updated November 21st, 2018

 I’m sure it’s a great neighborhood to live for the upper class, since the intense renovation of buildings has led to a proliferation of huge luxury apartments, but that would not be interesting for the average tourist.

 I must say that I much rather like this area.
 The atmosphere is not as exclusive as in Tribeca, but still cozy and relaxed.
 Prices for apartments to rent are much more affordable and seems to have more restaurants than anywhere else in the city.
 Moreover, its location is at walking distance from many other interesting areas.
 Because of all of these things, it is in our opinion ONE OF THE BEST AREAS IN MANHATTAN FOR TOURIST TO STAY.
-It’s so much like that, that next time we go, we are planning to stay here.
+It’s so much like that, that next time we go, me and my wife are planning to stay here.
 Tribeca is on the south, Soho on the east, the Hudson on the west and Chelsea on the north.

 The main tourist attraction is the Washington Square Park.
 Usually full of young people and families.